1kenobitoby/running-training-pace-calculator/README.md

-# Running training pace calculator App
+# Running training pace calculator app
 A web app that allows people enter either a known distance running race time or a known VDOT or VO<sub>2</sub>max and get a list of appropriate running training paces for different types of running training.

 # Project description